 This one is by rebugger and I call it grok.
 Syntax is:

-If no location is given it begins the search in the current directory.
+If no location is given it uses the current directory.

 #!/bin/bash